Ferlab-Ste-Justine/clin-pipelines-dags/doc/test/etl_annotate_variant_setup.md

 ```

 Open your browser and go to the minio login page at `localhost:9091`.
 Use username `minio` and password `minio123` to login.
-Using the object browser, upload the folder `minikube-tmp/etl_annotate_variant/minikube-tmp/cqdg-denovo-pipeline/data-test/data` to the bucket cqgc-qa-app-datalake.
+Using the object browser, upload the folder `minikube-tmp/etl_annotate_variant/minikube-tmp/cqdg-denovo-pipeline/data-test/data` to the bucket cqgc-qa-app-files-import.
 When pressing the Upload button, select the Upload Folder option.
 Repeat the procedure for folder  `minikube-tmp/etl_annotate_variant/minikube-tmp/cqdg-denovo-pipeline/data-test/reference`.

 The directory structure in Minio should look like this:
- - s3://cqgc-qa-app-datalake/data
+ - s3://cqgc-qa-app-files-import/data
- - s3://cqgc-qa-app-datalake/reference
+ - s3://cqgc-qa-app-files-import/reference

+ Also Upload the test sample sheet at the r

 ## Step 3: Copy extra configuration files on the persistent volume